Shntd2/basic-py-projects/README.md

     * Run previous song
     * Shuffle the order of songs in the playlist
 * This code uploads playlist from provided file (albums.txt)

-### Current projects:
-* Automailing program.
-Will divide uploaded text file into chapters and send each chapter by email subscription with a certain frequency